DavisMcCue/SnowedIn/README.md

 Index.html will allow users to make a username before progessing to make trivia page.
 User can also change name at the end of the scoreboard before it records.

-Tv show/ Movie / Video Game Trivia Game
+TV-Show/ Movie / Video Game Trivia Game

 Step 1: (Movie) 20 Question Trivia
   right answer = add points